AdamJosephKalimi/Career-Transition/README.md

   # to do
   - create a question sheet below that has all the questions I am asking, and a template for a personal statement
-  - create a better timeline of my personal journey through China
-  - create a Ven diagram showing Pay >< Pay and Mentorship >< Mentorship
+  - create a better timeline of my personal journey through China X- create a Ven diagram showing Pay >< Pay and Mentorship >< Mentorship
   - Find gifs to add
   - Add the 'raining gigs' image to the presentation